Killy85/gta-ynov-vue/README.md

     First time with webpack, and thanks to Vue.js it wasn't so hard.
 A lot of informations are already provided by the *vue-cli* template.

+    Thanks to boostrap, the interface is compatible with a mobile use.
+You may find [here](https://mega.nz/#!rBwlUQqQ!RcIQuLJ3RHk-x7MvStb0y4jGeaNos_R7QqtoUTNtHok) the vieo capture of the site from my mobile.

+    You'll of course see that none of the button are linked to methods.
+The application is pure view, no functionnalities are yet implemented.

 ## Access *state-of-the-art* application

 The project is builded and pushed to [my github.io page](https://killy85.github.io/#/)